pulsejet/memories/docs/troubleshooting.md

 #           ^^^  <-- this is required
 ```

+!!! warning "OCCWeb"

+    The OCCWeb app is deprecated, and will not work with Memories.
+You must use the `occ` command line.

 ### Usage of tmpfs

 If you are using `tmpfs` (e.g. for the Recognize app), make sure the temp directory is set to executable.
 With Docker compose, your `docker-compose.yml` should look like this: